allebb/conductor/README.md

 Installation
 ------------

-Installation on Ubuntu servers can be done effortlessly by simply running this command from the console!
+Installation on Ubuntu servers running 16.04 can be done effortlessly by simply running this command from the console!

 ```shell
 wget https://raw.github.com/bobsta63/conductor/master/install.sh
 sudo bash install.sh
 ```

+If you wish to install on Ubuntu Server 12.04 or 14.04 (installs PHP 5.6 instead), please use the instructions found on the PHP 5.6 branch instead: https://github.com/bobsta63/conductor/tree/ubuntu1404_php56

 If installing on FreeBSD, a slightly different approach is required at present (given that it needs some initial packages installed and OpenSSL needs some attention).
 If you wish to install on FreeBSD please follow the [FreeBSD Installation](INSTALL-FREEBSD.md) instructions.

 Upgrading Conductor